 What About Bungies Diapers?

-Bungies is a relatively new cloth diaper company, and really the only dedicated diaper subscription box around at the time of this review.
+Bungies is a relatively new cloth diaper company, and still the only dedicated diaper subscription box around at the time of this update.
 This is surprising since I’ve been hearing moms ask for a diaper subscription box for years!

 - OPTION 2: One seasonally inspired diaper and one coordinating solid diaper with four natural fiber inserts every month for just $29.99 per month.*